krissgoshevski/API-Sanctum-packet-Laravel/README.md

-Controller for ALL CRUD OPERATIONS and Search method WITH API, returns the data in JSON FORMAT

 Installed Sanctum packet for Auth the users and configurated

+ProductController for ALL CRUD OPERATIONS and Search method WITH API, returns the data in JSON FORMAT

+AuthControler for Login, Register and Logout with AUTH:SANCTUM

+Seeder for the products to seed in the db random products